tjcreedy/metamate/README.md

 If `-r/--readingframe` is not specified, metaMATE will automatically detect the reading frame.
 Higher values of this argument increase the minimum number of stops that must be encountered in all reading frames before a reading frame can be selected.
 In cases of very small datasets, this value may need to be reduced from the default of 100.

+### OTU mode arguments

+`find`: *optional* | `dump`: *optional*

+metaMATE can operate on Operational Taxonomic Units (OTUs) instead of ASVs.
+In this mode, ASVs are first classified as authentic or non-authentic based on the provided reference sets (`-R/--references`, etc) and length/translation checks.
+Then, OTUs are classified based on their constituent ASVs: an OTU is considered authentic if it contains any authentic ASVs, and non-authentic if it contains only non-authentic ASVs.
+Finally, the filtering is performed on the OTUs using the provided OTU abundance table.

+#### `--uc path`

+`path` to a USEARCH-format cluster file mapping ASVs to OTUs.
+This is required to enable OTU mode.

+#### `--otu_fasta path`

+`path` to a FASTA file containing the OTU representative sequences.

+#### `--otu_table path`

+`path` to a CSV file containing the OTU abundance table (OTUs as rows, libraries as columns, or vice-versa).

 ### `dump`-specific arguments

 #### `-C/--resultcache path`